lambert/26/docs/purchase/OSH_Park/26-999-00/README.md

 Rendered from "26.999.00.01.01.GBS"

 This layer should appear 'mirrored' as if you were looking down on it through the board from the top.

 Soldermask layers show us where to remove the purple solder resist.
 The gold-colored areas will be exposed on the final board, and purple areas will be covered.

-If you submitted an empty file, we won't remove any mask so this entire side of the board will be covered in purple soldermask
+If you submitted an empty file, we won't remove any mask so this entire side of the board will be covered in purple soldermask.

 To expose the entire board, submit this file with a single polygon that covers the entire board.
 We will remove all mask everywhere and expose all the copper and board substrate.

 ## Board Outline